bchian316/4X/README.md

-  Cities have a production bar that is exhausted every time a unit is created Different units exhaust the bar in different amounts Cities cannot regenerate their exhaustion bar when units are on top of it Cities retain level when captured by enemies
+  Cities have a production bar that is exhausted every time a unit is created Different units exhaust the bar in different amounts Cities cannot regenerate their exhaustion bar when units are on top of it Cities subtrac their max_spawn_timer every turn: this does not mean they are fully reset to 0, because the spawn_timer sometimes > max_spawn_timer
+  Cities retain level when captured by enemies
 Tech:
   Technology is researched by paying gold